 As set by the Board of Directors, pursuant to our amended and restated bylaws, the current authorized number of directors constituting our entire board is nine.
-We currently have seven directors and two vacancies.
-In accordance with our amended and restated certificate of incorporation, the Board is divided into three classes with staggered three-year terms and at the Annual Meeting, two Class II directors will be elected for three-year terms.
+We currently have nine directors and no vacancy.
+In accordance with our amended and restated certificate of incorporation, the Board is divided into three classes with staggered three-year terms and at the Annual Meeting, three Class III directors will be elected for three-year terms.